TextZip/textzip.github.io/_posts/2021-05-04-AVR-Diaries-03-Timers.md

 title: AVR Diaries 03 - Timers
 date: 2021-05-04 20:48:20 +/-0530
 categories: [Tutorials, AVR Dairies]
-tags: [atmega328p]     # TAG names should always be lowercase
+tags: [atmega328p,timer,fastPWM,normal mode,CTC mode]     # TAG names should always be lowercase
 ---
 The ATmega328p has two 8 bit timers and one 16 bit timer, each timer has multiple modes of working.
 We will be covering all the timers together in the tutorial, one mode at a time.